Select Page

 You can set up a complete barcoding system with just three items:

-The initial setup cost for a complete system would start as low as $89/month for the software $79.99 for a USB scanner and $133 for a Dymo barcode printer
+The initial setup cost for a complete system would start as low as $89/month for the software, $133 for a Dymo barcode printer, and $79.99 for a USB scanner.

-If you’d like a complete overview of setting everything up, you can download our free ebook entitled “Barcode Your Small Business”.
+If you’d like a complete overview of setting everything up, you can download our free ebook entitled “Barcode Your Small Business.”
 The book will walk you through the entire process in detail.
-For now, you can continue on to get an overview:
+For now, you can read on for a quick overview:

 Generate your barcodes

 In its simplest form, a barcode is just a picture that represents numbers, text, or both.
-This picture can be read by a scanning device and the information is almost instantly transmitted to a computer.
+A scanning device can read this picture, and the information is almost instantly transmitted to a computer.

-If you’re going to just be using the barcode system internally, then you can pretty much use any barcode type.
+If you’re using the barcode system internally, you can use any barcode type.
 The most common is named Code 3 of 9.
-You can generate Code 3 of 9 barcodes by using an online barcode generator or even by using a barcode font.
-You can print these on standard label stickers, stick them on your product and you’re all set!
+You can generate Code 3 of 9 barcodes using an online barcode generator or a barcode font.
+You can print these on standard label stickers, stick them on your product, and you’re all set!

-If you’re a manufacturer and you want your products to be sold on Amazon or any big retailers, then you’ll want to get UPCs.
-It’s best to buy UPCs directly from the source, GS1 US, which now offers single UPCs for $30 with no renewal fee.
-Curious why GS1 barcodes are important?
+If you’re a manufacturer and want your products sold on Amazon or any big retailer, you must purchase registered barcodes.
+You can buy UPCs directly from GS1 US, which now offers single UPCs for $30 with no renewal fee.
+Curious why GS1 barcodes are so essential?
 We recently interviewed GS1 US to learn why small businesses should consider using official GS1 barcodes.

 Get yourself a barcode scanner